 Kennesaw State University is committed to supporting first-year students in their academic pursuits.
 The Marietta Campus continues to have a live-on requirement for first-year students pursuing majors primarily housed on the Marietta Campus.
 Kennesaw State University believes it is in the best interest of these students to live in close proximity to their peers and primary course instruction for the first year of college.

 Marietta Campus students wishing to live in Housing areas on the Kennesaw Campus may apply for an exemption to this requirement, but we will not begin receiving these requests until March 8, 2017.
 Exemption requests will be reviewed in the order in which they are received.
 Students who are pursuing majors housed primarily on the Kennesaw Campus need to have access to Housing areas in close proximity to their peers and primary course instruction as well.
 We believe it is in the best interest of all Kennesaw State University students to hold off on receiving live-on requirement exemptions until March 8th.
-As such, University Housing will begin accepting live-on requirement exemptions beginning March 8th and you will be notified accordingly
+As such, Housing and Residence Life will begin accepting live-on requirement exemptions beginning March 8th and you will be notified accordingly

 The Marietta Campus has a first-year live on-campus requirement for residents pursuing majors based on the Marietta campus.
 For specific information on majors based in Marietta, please visit the enrollment services page at http://www.kennesaw.edu/majorsprograms.php.